 After many years of work, Life Length is the world leader in the field of telomere measurement and diagnosis with the highest standards of accuracy and we serve customers and patients in more than 35 countries, from Japan to the United States.
 Our laboratory has developed proprietary, high-processing technology, a robust, sensitive and scalable technique that can be combined with other analyses to provide a complete picture of a person’s overall health and aging process.

 What can I do to improve the condition of my telomeres?

 The gradual shortening of telomeres at each cell division is an inevitable process, but it can be regulated by an enzyme called telomerase.
 Telomerase is the enzyme responsible for preventing the critical shortening of the telomeres, maintaining the homeostasis of the chromosome contents and is capable of regenerating the length of the telomeres to a certain extent, adding new base pairs at the end of the chromosome.

 Many studies have shown that healthy lifestyle habits can positively affect the rate of telomere shortening, therefore we recommend that you:

 1- Cultivate and maintain, as much as possible, good family and friendship ties.
 Loneliness also ages us.

 3- Try to be optimistic, negative people age faster.

-4- Exercise regularly, stay active.
+4- Exercise regularly, be active.

 5- Meditate, do yoga, pilates or tai chi.